Reconsidering Positional Supervision in Masked Diffusion Language Model Training: Implementation Details

 \subsection{Training Hyperparameters}

-Both the baseline and CTC-trained models are trained under the same optimization settings.
-We use LoRA adapters with rank \(r=128\), scaling factor \(\alpha=32\), and dropout \(0.05\), without bias adaptation.
-Adapters are applied to the transformer projection layers \(\{\texttt{q\_proj}, \texttt{k\_proj}, \texttt{v\_proj} \}\), the token embedding layer (\texttt{wte}) and the output projection of the feed-forward block (\texttt{ff\_out}).
+All three models are trained under the same optimization settings.
+We use LoRA adapters with rank $r=128$, scaling factor $\alpha=32$, and dropout $0.05$, without bias adaptation.
+Adapters are applied to the transformer projection layers $\{\texttt{q\_proj}, \texttt{k\_proj}, \texttt{v\_proj}\}$, the token embedding layer (\texttt{wte}) and the output projection of the feed-forward block (\texttt{ff\_out}).

-Optimization uses AdamW~\cite{loshchilov2018decoupled} with a learning rate of \(2\times10^{-4}\), weight decay \(0.1\), and gradient clipping at \(1.0\), under bfloat16 precision.
-Training is conducted for three epochs with a per-device batch size of 3, no gradient accumulation, and a maximum sequence length of 2048, resulting in 35{,}955 update steps.
+Optimization uses AdamW~\cite{loshchilov2018decoupled} with a learning rate of $2\times10^{-4}$, weight decay $0.1$, and gradient clipping at $1.0$, under bfloat16 precision.
+Training is conducted for three epochs with a per-device batch size of 3, no gradient accumulation, and a maximum sequence length of 2048 After length filtering, the dataset contains approximately 291k training examples.
+With distributed batching and batch-processing details, three epochs correspond to approximately 36k optimizer update steps.
 We use a linear learning rate schedule without warmup and fix the random seed to 42.
 Checkpoints are evaluated and saved every 10\% of the training steps, and the checkpoint with the lowest evaluation loss is selected.
-We do not perform any hyperparameter search in this work, including for the CTC loss weight or the \textsc{\textless slack\textgreater} token contribution in the cross-entropy term.
+We do not perform any hyperparameter search in this work.